Curatorial Essay and Project Concept

 What kind of world are we living in?

 Following the pandemic, our physical movements were restricted for a time, while online activity surged dramatically.
 People absorbed information and narratives at unprecedented speed, and cultural exchange occurred on a massive scale.
 Paradoxically, the world began to share the same trends.
-Even Germany, which had traditionally maintained a more conservative stance toward digitalization, has been steadily-and rapidly-embracing new technologies.
+Even Germany, which had traditionally maintained a more conservative stance toward digitalization, has been steadily and rapidly embracing new technologies.

 So, in what kind of world-and as what kind of selves-do we live today?
 Change can be disorienting, and we must seek to understand how it is reshaping us.